 From a neurological perspective, speech abnormalities may be due to a disturbance of primary language function (aphasia) or due to mechanical disturbances of word formation (dysarthria).
 With aphasia, an individual may partially or fully lose the ability to communicate verbally or with written words, either temporarily or permanently, and this may be related to a loss of memory.
 With dysarthria, an individual will have difficulties speaking due to reduced control of muscles, often a result of nerve damage.

-Speech disturbances in MS typically result from dysarthria, with true aphasia to be uncommon in my experience.
+Speech disturbances in multiple sclerosis typically result from dysarthria, with true aphasia to be uncommon in my experience.
 Disturbances of the nerve supply that weaken the muscles of the lower face, lips, tongue, and throat can result in dysarthria.
 These are due to lesions in the brainstem, a part of the nervous system between the brain and cervical spinal cord.

 Many individuals with MS also complain of word-finding difficulties due to the longer processing speed, which often occurs in multiple sclerosis.
 This isn’t a true aphasia, but rather a delay in the recall of the necessary word.